abstractFlo/atlas-docs/documentation/decorators/both-sides.md

 {% hint style="info" %}
 Every basic event decorator has an optional parameter for the eventname
-If the eventname is not provided within the parameter, the name from decorated method will be used as the eventname.
+If the eventname is not provided within the parameter, the name of the decorated method will be used as the eventname.
 {% endhint %}

 {% tabs %}